nasa/harmony-SMAP-L2-gridding-service/README.md

-# smap-l2-gridder
+# SMAP L2 Gridding Service

-This is a python service to transform NASA level 2 Grid trajectory data into gridded NetCDF4-CF output files.
+This repository contains the code for the SMAP-L2-Gridding-Service, which is a python service that transforms NASA level 2 gridded trajectory data into gridded NetCDF4-CF output files.

+This code currently works on `SPL2SMP_E` data and will be adapted for other gridded trajectory data.

 ## Transform Data

-To run the regridder you can create an isolated python 3.12 environment installing packages from the `pip_requirements.txt` file.
+To run the regridder, first create an isolated python 3.12 environment using packages from the `pip_requirements.txt` file.

 From the commandline run: